This topic has not yet been rated - Rate this topic

 IPAM server roles can be assigned by configuring the scope of server discovery and customizing server manageability.
 IPAM servers can also be assigned to specific functions such as address space management, multi-server management, or network audit by using IPAM security groups.
 To perform these tasks, see Configure IPAM Server Roles.

-When you install IPAM Server, the following local role-based IPAM security groups are created:
+When you install IPAM Server on a computer running Windows Server 2012 or Windows Server 2012 R2, the following local role-based IPAM security groups are created:

 • IPAM Users